PixarAnimationStudios/OpenSubdiv/documentation/osd_shader_interface.rst

        two vec4 parameters (tessOuterHi, tessOuterLo) will be needed in addition to built-in gl_TessLevelInner/Outers.

 * In a tessellation evaluation shader
-    1. call OsdGetTessParameterization() to remap gl_TessCoord to a patch parameter to evaluated at.
+    1. call OsdGetTessParameterization() to remap gl_TessCoord to a patch parameter at which to evaluate.
     2. call OsdEvalPatchBezier()/OsdEvalPatchGregory() to evaluate the current patch.

-The following is a minimal example of GLSL code explaining how client shader code uses OpenSubdiv shader function to tessellate patches of patch table.
+The following is a minimal example of GLSL code explaining how client shader code uses OpenSubdiv shader functions to tessellate patches of a patch table.

-Tessellation Control Shader example (for BSpline patches)
+Tessellation Control Shader Example (for BSpline patches)
 *********************************************************

 .. code:: glsl